This essay was developed due to requests by clients.

-Before we start to address shame however, it is necessary to distinguish it from guilt: the latter being an emotion related to behaviour, whereas the former has distinct links to identity.
+Before we start to unpack shame however, it is necessary to distinguish it from guilt: the latter being an emotion related to behaviour, whereas shame has distinct links to identity.

-To start to unpack the individual experience of shame we can first look at what is sometimes argued to be at the opposite end of the spectrum, i.e. empathy.
-However I would like to clarify what is meant here by empathy, as a variety of meanings are assigned to that term.
+To unpack the individual experience of shame we can first look to what is sometimes argued to be at the opposite end of the spectrum, i.e. empathy.
+However I would like to clarify what is meant in this essay by empathy, as a variety of meanings are assigned to that term:

-Here empathy does not refer to a single process but rather resonance at any of the levels available.
-Thus theory of mind is a form of empathy, as is compassion (which is usually felt in the heart area).
-In addition there is personal experience (usually felt in the gut area and formed via epigenetic on-switching) and gendered experience or experience as a sexual being (both individual and transgenerational, with links to pheromones).
-Finally there is electromagnetic field or ’spiritual’ resonance.
+Here empathy does not refer to a single process but rather ‘resonance’ at one or more of any of the ways that humans are capable of connecting with another.
+Thus theory of mind in this understanding is a form of empathy, as is compassion (which is usually felt in the heart area).
+Then there is personal experience (which is usually felt in the gut area, with links to epigenetic on-switching), in addition to experience as a sexual being (both individual and transgenerational, with links to pheromones and usually felt in the pelvic area).
+Finally there is electromagnetic and/or quantum field resonance.

 However it is also possible to overthink others’ reasons for doing things, be excessively compassionate, be tolerant to the point of spoiling another, or too attracted, ‘dispersed’ and lacking boundaries in other forms of connection, all to the point of losing track of ‘I’.